Rel1cx/eslint-react/README.md

 ## Rule introduction or modification principles

 1. **TypeScript first**.
 If a behavior can already be enforced by TypeScript built-in checker, don't reimplement it.
 2. **Formatting independent**.
 Rules should check for correctness, not style.
+We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/) or [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic)).
 3. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.

 ## License